Cmount22/SimpleToDo/README.md

 # SimpleToDo2
-# Project 1 - Courtney Mount
+# Project 1 - *Name of App Here*

-**Simple To Do** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Courtney Mount
+Submitted by: **Your Name Here**

-Time spent: **8** hours spent in total
+Time spent: **X** hours spent in total

 ## User Stories